damir-manapov/thoughts-on-hybrid-storage-via-sagas/README.md

 ## Obvious limitation

 This approach will generally be slower than using a single classic transactional database, except in some narrow cases.
 However, it scales much better and may still be good enough for large entities that grow over time or are big in some installations.
-On the other hand, if a table is unlikely ever to grow large (millions of rows), keep it as a simple table in the transactional database for better performance and simplicity.
+On the other hand, if a table is unlikely ever to grow large (tens/hundreds of millions of rows), keep it as a simple table in the transactional database for better performance and simplicity.

 ## Duality of mutations.